dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2022-05-27-Greeting-And-Culture.md

 header:
      teaser: /assets/images/wiapost/5190-Greeting-And-Culture.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Greeting and Culture](/assets/images/wiapost/5190-Greeting-And-Culture.jpg)

-## Greeting and Culture
+# Greeting and Culture

 What we know, that is because of our efforts
 and the support of family and friends.